kubermatic/docs/content/kubermatic/main/tutorials-howtos/kubelb/_index.en.md

 KubeLB can be configured in the following way:

-* Create a secret with the key `kubeconfig` that contains the kubeconfig for the KubeLB management cluster .
+* Create a secret with the key `kubeconfig` that contains the kubeconfig for the KubeLB management cluster.
-* Configure Seed as follows:
+* Configure `Seed` as follows:

 ```yaml
 apiVersion: kubermatic.k8c.io/v1